georgelviv/icp2d/README.md

   tolerance: 10e6, // Convergence tolerance
   maxIterations: 500, // Maximum number of iterations
   verbose: true, // Outputs some additional logs
-  maxDistance: 1000 // Filter noise by distance in nearest neighbors }
+  maxDistance: 100 // Filter noise by distance in nearest neighbors }
 ```

+### Improve results by filtering noise
+The `maxDistance` parameter can significantly improve results in the Iterative Closest Point (ICP) algorithm, as it filters points when matching nearest neighbors.
+This helps improve both accuracy and performance by ignoring correspondences that are too far apart to be meaningful.
+But it can also decrease efficiency.

 ## Examples
 You can find results performed on real cases at [test.ipynb](./tests/test.ipynb)